 Jane helps with fostering dogs, community events, and helps care for the dogs at the kennel

-Briana helps with administrative tasks, fostering dogs, at the kennel and training dogs
+Briana helps with fostering dogs, adoption events, caring for the dogs at the kennel, and training dogs

 Laci works adoption events, fosters dogs, manages social media and fundraisers, and cares for the dogs at the kennel